ucdenver-compsci/csc3916_assignment4-xmarcjordanx/README.md

 ## Submissions
 - Create a Postman test to test your API.
 You should include the following requests.
     - All tests from HW3 and
-    - Valid request without the review query parameter.
+    - Valid request without the review query parameter (e.g reviews=true on the /movies route)
     - Invalid request (for a movie not in the database) without the review query parameter.
-    - Valid request with the review query parameter.
+    - Valid request with the review query parameter. (e.g reviews=true on the /movies/:id route)
-    - Valid save review method that associates a review with a movie
+    - Valid save review method that associates a review with a movie (save a review for a movie in your DB)
     - Invalid save review (movie missing from DB)
-    - Export a report from Google Analytics
+    - Export a report from Google Analytics (only if you do the Extra Credit)

 - Create a readme.md at the root of your github repository with the embedded (markdown) to your test collection
     - Within the collection click the (…), share collection -> Embed